Originally published August 17, 2021

 Why Choose a Rural or Remote Nurse Job?

-There is a special kind of beauty that goes hand in hand with a rural travel nursing assignment — a small-town atmosphere, new culture and traditions, exploring somewhere you likely would never see otherwise, and a community that heavily relies on your skills as a nurse.
+There is a special kind of beauty that goes hand in hand with a rural travel nursing contract — a small-town atmosphere, new culture and traditions, exploring somewhere you likely would never see otherwise, and a community that heavily relies on your skills as a nurse.

-There’s something so unique and special about your first rural travel nursing assignment, but it’s important to be prepared.
+There’s something so unique and special about your first rural travel nursing contract, but it’s important to be prepared.
 Learn more about the benefits of travel nursing, or see our current nursing job opportunities.